mrafifrbbn/breast-cancer-prediction/README.md

 Hello!
 This is my second data science project.
 Here, I make machine learning models to predict whether a breast cancer is benign or malignant based on the available features.
 I try to implement what I have learned so far: standard data cleaning, EDA, classification model, hyperparameter tuning, and dimensionality reduction with PCA.

+# Files

+This repo contains this `README`, a python notebook called `breast_cancer.ipynb`, a slides in pdf format to highlight the most important aspects of this project called 'Breast Cancer Prediction.pdf', and the dataset `data.csv` is in the `data` directory.

 # Data

 I use the Breast Cancer Wisconsin dataset obtained from [Kaggle](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data).
 This dataset is also one of the [toy datasets](https://scikit-learn.org/stable/datasets/toy_dataset.html) readily available in the scikit-learn package.
 The content of this dataset is as follows: